daostack/DAOstack-Hackers-Kit/peepeth-dao-example/README.md

 ### Use the web interface:

+#### Using directly with Ganache:

+To use directly with Ganache simply go to the dist folder and open index.html in your web browser.

+#### Using with MetaMask:

 1. Open terminal at the project folder
 2. Run `node dist/app.js`
-3. Open your web browser with MetaMask open and connected to Kovan
+3. Open your web browser with MetaMask open _and connected to your configured network_
 4. In your browser enter: `http://localhost:3000/`
+5. Please note that here you'll need to refresh the page after submitting transactions in order to view the new state in the UI.

 _Note:
 After making changes in the src js files use the following command:_